danielsaidi/MockingKit/README.md

 ## Acknowledgements

 Mockery is inspired by [Stubber][Stubber], and would not have been possible without it.
-The entire function address approach and escape support etc. comes from Stubber, and this mock implementation comes from there as well.

-However, while Stubber uses global functions (which requires you to reset the global state every now and then), Mockery moves this logic to each mock, which means that any recorded exeuctions are automatically reset when the mock is disposed.
-Mockery also adds some extra functionality, like support for optional and void results.
+However, Stubber uses global functions, which requires you to reset the global state every now and then.
+Mockery moves this logic to each mock, which means that any recorded exeuctions are automatically reset when the mock is disposed.
+Mockery also adds some extra functionality, like support for optional and void results and convenient inspection utilities.

 ## License